microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/New-MgAdministrativeUnit.md

 	MembershipRule = "(user.country -eq "United States")"
 	MembershipRuleProcessingState = "On"
 }
-New-MgAdministrativeUnit -BodyParameter $params
+New-MgBetaAdministrativeUnit -BodyParameter $params
 ```

-This example shows how to use the New-MgAdministrativeUnit Cmdlet.
+This example shows how to use the New-MgBetaAdministrativeUnit Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS